zonca/zonca.dev/posts/2018-06-07-private-dask-kubernetes-jetstream.md

 ---
+aliases:
+- /2018/06/private-dask-kubernetes-jetstream
+categories:
+- jupyter
+- jetstream
+- dask
+date: 2018-06-07 18:00
 layout: post
+slug: private-dask-kubernetes-jetstream
 title: Setup private dask clusters in Kubernetes alongside JupyterHub on Jetstream
-date: 2018-06-07 18:00
-categories: [jupyter, jetstream, dask]
-slug: private-dask-kubernetes-jetstream

 ---

 In this post we will leverage software made available by the [Pangeo community](https://pangeo-data.github.io) to allow each user of a [Jupyterhub instance deployed on Jetstream on top of Kubernetes](https://zonca.github.io/2017/12/scalable-jupyterhub-kubernetes-jetstream.html) to launch a set of [`dask`](https://dask.pydata.org) workers as containers running inside Kubernetes itself and use them for distributed computing.